Seeed-Studio/wiki-documents/docs/Grove-Temperature_and_Humidity_Sensor_Pro.md

 <iframe frameborder='0' height='327.5' scrolling='no' src='https://project.seeedstudio.com/Momy93/foton-the-connected-lightsaber-a6c159/embed' width='350'></iframe>

 ## Tech Support
-Please do not hesitate to contact [techsupport@seeed.cc](techsupport@seeed.cc) if you have any technical issue.
-Or submit the issue into our [forum](https://forum.seeedstudio.com/).
+If you have any technical issue.  submit the issue into our [forum](https://forum.seeedstudio.com/).